 If confusion with some aspect of the product causes or results in incorrect product use or misuse (e.g. the device was confusing so the person administered an extra dose to make sure he got a full dose), it would usually be considered an error, and not intentional misuse

-Occurrence of an adverse drug reaction (ADR) may cause the patient to stop therapy; this is usually classified as therapy cessation, not intentional misuse or an error
+Occurrence of an adverse drug reaction (ADR) may cause the patient to stop therapy; this is not intentional misuse or an error.
+Therapy cessation due to an ADR is usually captured elsewhere in the database, and only the ADR is coded in the case.

 Patient may decide to take their medication less frequently than prescribed; this is usually classified as intentional misuse, not a medication error